Posted: March 1, 2010, 5 a.m. EST

-With careful observation, you can learn a bit of hamster language.
+With careful observation, you can learn a bit of what your hamster is communicating.

 Effectively communicating with your hamster doesn’t have to be a challenge.
 When you’re armed with the appropriate knowledge to get the job done, communication with your hamster can actually be easy.